Icinga/icinga2/doc/15-troubleshooting.md

     WatchdogSec=30s

-This way Systemd will kill Icinga 2 if does not notify for over 30 seconds, a timout of less than 10 seconds is not recommended.
+This way systemd will kill Icinga 2 if does not notify for over 30 seconds, a timout of less than 10 seconds is not recommended.
 When the watchdog is activated, `Restart=` can be set to `watchdog` to restart Icinga 2 in the case of a watchdog timeout.

 Run `systemctl daemon-reload && systemctl restart icinga2` to apply the changes.
-Now Systemd will always try to restart Icinga 2 (except if you run `systemctl stop icinga2`).
+Now systemd will always try to restart Icinga 2 (except if you run `systemctl stop icinga2`).
 After three failures in ten seconds it will stop trying because you probably have a problem that requires manual intervention.